Health in Latvia: Vaccination

-The notion of mandatory vaccination in Latvia differs from that of other nations.
-Latvia appears unique in that it compels health care providers to obtain the signatures of those who decline vaccination.
-Individuals have the right to refuse a vaccination, but if they do so, health providers have a duty to explain the health consequences.
+Individuals have the right to decline mandatory vaccinations.
+Health care providers must obtain the signatures of decliners and explain the health consequences; other countries do not have similar requirements.

-Vaccines that are not mandatory are not publicly funded, so the cost for those must be borne by parents or employers, she adds.
-Funded vaccinations include tuberculosis, diphtheria, measles, hepatitis B, human papilloma virus for 12-year-old girls, and tick-borne encephalitis until age 18 in endemic areas and for orphans.
+Mandatory vaccines are publicly funded; these include tuberculosis, diphtheria, measles, hepatitis B, human papilloma virus for 12-year-old girls, and tick-borne encephalitis until age 18 in endemic areas and for orphans.
+Other vaccines are not publicly funded.

 Health statistics

 Access to health care in Latvia remains limited for a large segment of the population, with large numbers of those on low incomes, reporting unmet needs (above 12%) because of financial constraints, and those with high income are closer to EU average 2.5%.

 In OECD statistics only 46% of Latvians reported to be in good health, the second lowest level in the EU by 2015, and the health expenditure per capita ranked 27 out of 30 countries in EU while also being the second lowest after Romania, with the second lowest life expectancy among all EU countries in 2017.

 In Euro Health Consumer Index, which ranks performance of accessibility, outcome, prevention and pharmaceuticals scores, Latvia ranked in 30th out of 35 countries in overall ranking in 2018.
 According to OECD Country Health Profile 2019, Leading causes of deaths (approx. 3/4) are cardiovascular diseases, cancer, stroke and heart attack related.
 In recent years mortality from cancers (prostate, pancreatic, breast) are rising.

 Latvia ranked second lowest after Lithuania, between other EU countries in including preventable causes of mortality, and third lowest, after Lithuania and Romania in terms of treatable causes of mortality.

 The number of new HIV cases has been rising since 2005 and now is the highest in the EU.
 In 2017, 19/100 000 population in compared with 5.8/100 000 in the EU.

 Latvia had the fourth highest mortality in Europe, at 704 per 100,000 population in 2015, the third highest rate of male smokers - 49%, and the second highest rate of death from injury (55 per 100,000).